gtg124x/M2/readme.p1.txt

-The calc function of the Person1 class shifts the strig input by two characters.
+Person1's calc method adjusts the string by 2 characters.